shubhankar000/embedded-vehicle-mgmt/README.md

 An embedded solution to e-governance and vehicle management on the road.
 college project for final year in MIT, Manipal

 This project is meant to run on the ESP32 using the arduino IDE.
 It uses embedded sensors like Ultrasonic distance sensor (SR04), Real Time Clock (DS3231) and a GSM+GPS module (SIM808) along with Blynk.io to achieve communication between 2 ESP32s.
 This projects measures speed of vehicles, parking status and overspeeding.
-For more information, the final year project report pdf is uploaded to /project_pdf if you are interested to read the whole project.